 Our Amazon Fire TV Cube (2022) review shows off how it's improved its design with more internal ports and enhanced performance help out.
 All of the aforementioned Fire TV Sticks and Cubes work with the Alexa Voice Remote Pro, which offers backlit buttons and a find my remote function.

 So, here's our guide for how to use the Fire TV Stick, which is one of the company's most popular and affordable streaming devices.

 How to update the Fire TV Stick

-In late 2020 and early 2021, Amazon began rolling out a new interface for the Fire TV Sticks and Cube.
-If your device hasn't updated yet, it's easy to get it there in 5 easy steps, listed below.
+Recently, Amazon rolled out a new interface for the Fire TV Sticks and Cube.
+If your device didn't update yet (or you want to check if you've gotten the latest update) it's easy to get it there in 5 easy steps, listed below.
 The new interface is a bit slicker, but is still full of ways to maximize your Prime membership, if you have one.

 - Open Settings at the top of the home screen.